-Framed for espionage, reformed hacker Valerie Sanchez has no choice but to run.
-Worse, when the proof of her innocence is destroyed, things turn deadly.
-Can she trust the sexy terrorist hunter who mysteriously turns up to protect her, or is he the real threat?
+Framed for divulging state secrets, reformed hacker Valerie Sanchez has no choice but to run.
+Worse, when the proof of her innocence is destroyed, things turn fatal.
+She must decide if the sexy terrorist hunter who mysteriously turns up to protect her is an ally or the real threat.

 Former Marine sniper Scott Kramer’s job was supposed to be easy.
 Follow the hot computer geek who stole plans for classified weapons until she meets her buyer, then let law enforcement take over.
 But when Valerie becomes an assassin's target, Scott's gut says she’s innocent.
 Now, he must risk his life—and his heart—to keep her safe.

 - In Blindsided, Valerie works for a company called Aggressor, but I had originally called it Red Team.
 Why?
 Because, in penetration testing (i.e. testing a company's or computer network's resistance to invaders) and military training exercises, the red team is the one that plays the enemy.
 But it turned out that Red Team is a popular company name in real life, and it's been used in a couple of fiction series as well.
 So, I asked my husband (retired Air Force) for ideas, and he came up with “aggressor.”
 An aggressor squadron is the one trained to act like the enemy in military war games.
 Perfect!